Visit Krka National Park, Croatia | Timings, Location, Tips, & More

 Weekday vs weekend:

 On weekends, Krka National Park tends to be more congested with larger crowds.
-It is better to visit the park on weekdays when there are fewer people getting in the way of your photographs!
-Try to reach the national park at the opening time so you can begin exploring early, before the crowds arrive by late morning and midday.
+It is better to visit the park on weekdays when fewer people are getting in the way of your photographs!
+Try to reach the national park at the opening time so you can begin exploring early before the crowds arrive by late morning and midday.

 Peak season vs off-peak season: